How Can I Help?

 - Toxicity & risks.
 Opioids have a potential for addiction & overdose.

 - Prescribed usage.
-Use amount prescribed or less.
+Use the amount prescribed or less.
 Use only as needed.
 Do not share.

 - Safe storage & disposal.
 Lock your medications.
-Throw away at disposal site.
+Throw away at a disposal site.